My brain is made of paper.

 And today, I want to help you get started, too.

 So if you’ve been wanting to start a journal…

 Or you’ve started one, only to lose motivation after an entry or two…

 You might want to watch this week’s video.

 Because chances are, at least one of these journaling styles will be a good fit.
 Journaling changed my life.
 And whether for your business, career, or personal life, I strongly believe that journaling can change yours, too.

 (The video goes into these more in-depth, but here’s a taste of what’s covered.)

 Recording is all about the past.
 Think of your traditional diary entry: “Dear diary, this is what happened today.”
 But it doesn’t have to stop there!
 Other kinds of recording can include scrapbooking, quick bullet points of events you want to remember, or even social media posts.

 Journaling for processing absolutely changed my life and the way I’m able to interact with the world.
 This style of journaling is all about using the paper and pen to work through whatever emotions you’re experiencing or problems you’re trying to solve.

 Planning is something we all have to do in some form.
-But whether or not you use a physical journal-style planner, bringing a journal mindset to the experience can add a lot of structure to your planning system.
+But whether or not you use a physical journal-style planner, bringing a journaling mindset to the experience can add a lot of structure to your planning system.